A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Analysis of Preconditioned KSP Methods

 \subsection{QMRCGSTAB}

-One disadvantage of BiCGSTAB is that the residual does not decrease monotonically, and is often quite oscillatory.
-Chan ${\it el\thinspace al.}$ \cite{CGS94QMRCGS} proposed QMRCGSTAB, which is a hybrid of QMR and BiCGSTAB, to improve the smoothness of BiCGSTAB.
-Like BiCGSTAB, QMRCGSTAB constructs a polynomial $\mathcal{Q}_{k}(\vec{A})$ as defined in ((\ref{eq:bicgstab_poly})) by minimizing $\Vert\vec{r}_{k}\Vert$ with respect to $\omega_{k}$, which they refer to as ``local quasi-minimization.''
+One drawback of BiCGSTAB is that the residual does not decrease monotonically, and it is often quite oscillatory.
+Chan ${\it el\thinspace al.}$ \cite{CGS94QMRCGS} proposed \emph{QMRCGSTAB}, which is a hybrid of QMR and BiCGSTAB, to improve the smoothness of BiCGSTAB.
+Like BiCGSTAB, QMRCGSTAB constructs a polynomial $\mathcal{Q}_{k}(\vec{A})$ as defined in (\ref{eq:bicgstab_poly}) by minimizing $\Vert\vec{r}_{k}\Vert$ with respect to $\omega_{k}$, which they refer to as ``local quasi-minimization.''
 Like QMR, it then minimizes $\Vert\vec{W}_{k+1}^{T}\vec{r}_{k}\Vert_{2}$ by solving the least-squares problem $\tilde{\vec{T}}_{k}\vec{z}\approx\beta\vec{e}_{1}$, which they refer to as ``global quasi-minimization.''
-Algorithm~4 outlines the high-level algorithm, of which its only difference from BiCGSTAB is in line 4.
+Algorithm~4 outlines the high-level algorithm, of which its main difference from BiCGSTAB is in lines 3 and 4.
 Detailed pseudocode without preconditioners can be found in \cite{CGS94QMRCGS}.

 At the $k$th iteration, QMRCGSTAB requires two matrix-vector multiplications, eight axpy operations, and six inner products.
 In total, it requires $4n(\ell+7)$ floating-point operations per iteration, and it requires storing 13 vectors in addition to the matrix itself.
-Like QMR and BiCGSTAB, the underlying bi-Lanczos may break down, but it is very rare in practice with a good preconditioner.
+Like QMR and BiCGSTAB, the underlying bi-Lanczos may breakdown, but it is very rare in practice with a good preconditioner.
+There is no built-in implementation of QMRCGSTAB in MATLAB or PETSc.
+In this study, we implement the algorithm ourselves with right preconditioning.